-1. Determining the model: First, factors for achieving the urban development goals were derived from theoretical and empirical literature related to development of new towns and having ensured their compliance with new cities of Binalood and Golbahar, related criteria and sub-criteria were also identified.
-Then those criteria and sub-criteria and sub-criteria and sub-criteria are effective in achieving the goals of development of new towns, the connection between criteria and sub-criteria should be specified.
+1. Determining the model: First, factors for achieving the urban development goals wre derived from theoretical and empirical literature related to development of new towns and having ensured their compliance with new cities of Binalood and Golbahar, related criteria and sub-criteria were also identified.
+Then those criteria and sub-criteria were studied.
+After identifying the criteria and sub-criteria are effective in achieving the goals of development of new towns, the connection between criteria and sub-criteria should be specified.